intel/node-realsense/src/librealsense/apis.md

-setOptions(s) | x | set the value of an arbitrary number of options getOptionDescription | x | retrieve the device specific option description supports | x | determine device capabilities getFrameNumber | x | retrieve the time at which the latest frame on a stream was captured sendBlobToDevice | x |send device specific data to the device enableMotionTracking | x | enable motion module event disableMotionTracking | x | disable motion module event
+setOptions(s) | x | set the value of an arbitrary number of options getOptionDescription | x | retrieve the device specific option description supports | x | determine device capabilities getFrameNumber | √ | retrieve the time at which the latest frame on a stream was captured sendBlobToDevice | x |send device specific data to the device enableMotionTracking | x | enable motion module event disableMotionTracking | x | disable motion module event